 What is ulcerative keratitis?

 Ulcerative keratitis is a type of inflammation that occurs in the cornea of the eye.
-The cornea is the transparent outer layer of the eye, and it is composed of three distinct layers of cells.
+The cornea is the transparent outer layer of the eye and it is composed of three distinct layers of cells.
 The top surface is called the corneal epithelium.
 The middle layer is the thickest of the three and is called the corneal stroma.
 The inner layer is quite thin and is called the corneal endothelium.
-Ulcerative keratitis is inflammation most commonly associated with the surface layer- the corneal epithelium - causing an erosion of the surface tissue, but if it progresses into the deeper tissue - the cornea stroma- it is then called a corneal ulcer.
+Ulcerative keratitis is inflammation most commonly associated with the surface layer - the corneal epithelium - causing an erosion (destruction) of the surface tissue.
+If it progresses into the deeper tissue - the corneal stoma - it is then called a corneal ulcer.

-When a cat has been consistently rubbing at its eyes, the eyes should be carefully examined by your veterinarian, and a special dye called 'fluorescein' dye may be used.
-If there is damage to the surface of the cornea, the fluorescein dye will 'stick' to the underlying cells and show up as a temporary green glow in the areas of cell trauma.
+When a cat has been consistently rubbing its eyes, the eyes should be carefully examined by your veterinarian and a special dye called “fluorescein” dye may be used.
+If there is damage to the surface of the cornea, the fluorescein dye will “stick” to the underlying cells and show up as a temporary green glow in the areas of cell trauma.

 My cat is a Persian.
 Is that why he developed this condition?

 While no specific genetic predispositions to ulcerative keratitis have been identified, some cat breeds seem to develop them more commonly, particularly breeds with short muzzles and prominent eyes, such as Persian, Himalayan, and Burmese cats.